-Since Apple products come with a 1 year warranty, Apple decided to have this extended to those who require an extended warranty period.
+Since Apple products come with a 1-year warranty, Apple decided to have this extended to those who require an extended warranty period.
 This came to be known as AppleCare+ or the AppleCare protection plan.

 - AppleCare+ is available for purchase on the Apple Store and at the Authorized retail stores.
-This extended warranty can be bought for iPads, iPhones, Apple Watch, Apple Display, Apple TV, HomePod, iPods and Headphones and is valid for an additional year over the AppleCare warranty, Mac’s will have an additional 2-year warranty if AppleCare+ is purchased.
+This extended warranty can be bought for iPads, iPhones, Apple Watch, Apple Display, Apple TV, HomePod, iPods, and Headphones and is valid for an additional year over the AppleCare warranty, Mac’s will have an additional 2-year warranty if AppleCare+ is purchased.

 - AppleCare+ is only available to be purchased if the Apple product was bought in the last 60 days.
-Additionally, if you wish to purchase AppleCare+ post the 60 day period you can take your Apple product down to any Apple Store for a physical inspection and if the technician permits it, you can sign up for AppleCare+ at the Apple Store directly.
+Additionally, if you wish to purchase AppleCare+ post the 60 days you can take your Apple product down to any Apple Store for a physical inspection and if the technician permits it, you can sign up for AppleCare+ at the Apple Store directly.

-- All Apple products covered under AppleCare+ is liable for up to two incidents of accidental damage.
+- All Apple products covered under AppleCare+ are liable for up to two incidents of accidental damage.
 However, there are deductibles in this case and rates would vary based on the type of damage and the device that was damaged.
 That list for iPhones can be viewed here

 - AppleCare+ comes with an extra option to have anti-theft and loss coverage.
 Upo paying an additional $100 your phone will be covered if it gets lost or stolen.
-However, the same as before, there are deductibles which you will have to pay in order to have your Apple product replaced in case it was either stolen or lost.
+However, the same as before, there are deductibles that you will have to pay to have your Apple product replaced in case it was either stolen or lost.
 The deductibles for iPhones for example can be broken down into the following:

 - Screen damage – $29